Generalizing Scaling Laws for Dense and Sparse Large Language Models: Generalizing Scaling Laws

-We have noticed that different approaches adjusted the entropy $e$ in different ways, as shown in Tables \ref{tab:hoffman_tab}, \ref{tab:frantar_tab_mod}, and \ref{tab:abnar_tab}.
-The value of $e$ is impacted by the sparsity.
-We adjust the value of $e$ by multiplying it with $(1-S)^\gamma$, where $\gamma$ is a constant.
-Accumulating these changes, we propose the following scaling law:
+While $e$ corresponds to irreducible loss, empirical fits over $N$ and $D$ treat the constant as an effective offset.
+For sparse models, this offset can vary systematically with sparsity.
+We model this dependence with minimal multiplicative factor $(1-S)^\gamma$, preserving the dense limit and power law behavior of scaling laws.
+Accumulating these changes, we propose Equation \ref{ax} as our proposed scaling law.

 This equation quantifies the impact of sparsity on loss.
-Notice that we did not change the values of the data-dependent term in Equation \ref{hoffman}, because the work in \cite{frantar2023scaling,abnar2025parameters} has shown experimentally that sparsity has no effect on this term.
+Notice that we did not change the values of the data-dependent term ($\frac{b}{D^\beta}$) in Equation \ref{hoffman} (Hoffman scaling law), because the work in \cite{frantar2023scaling,abnar2025parameters} has shown experimentally that sparsity has no effect on this term.

-The fitted coefficient values in our proposed Equation \ref{ax} are listed in Table \ref{tab:ax_tab}.
-Since we have used the empirical scaling law in \cite{hoffmann2022training} as the base, we simply apply the coefficient values in Table \ref{tab:hoffman_tab} to Equation \ref{ax}.
-For the sparsity factor $c$, we use the dataset for the largest model with the largest sparsity in \cite{frantar2023scaling} to fit Equation \ref{ax} to obtain the value for the sparsity factor $c$.
-The value of $\gamma$ was empirically obtained.